Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Abstract

 \section{Abstract}

-The contextual information plays a core role in semantic segmentation.
-As for video semantic segmentation, the contexts include static contexts and motional contexts, corresponding to static content and moving content in a video clip, respectively.
-The static contexts are well exploited in image semantic segmentation by learning multi-scale and global/long-range features.
-The motional contexts are studied in previous video semantic segmentation.
-However, there is no research about how to simultaneously learn static and motional contexts which are highly correlated and complementary to each other.
-To address this problem, we propose a Coarse-to-Fine Feature Mining (CFFM) technique to learn a unified presentation of static contexts and motional contexts.
-This technique consists of two parts: coarse-to-fine feature assembling and cross-frame feature mining.
-The former operation prepares data for further processing, enabling the subsequent joint learning of static and motional contexts.
-The latter operation mines useful information/contexts from the sequential frames to enhance the video contexts of the features of the target frame.
-The enhanced features can be directly applied for the final prediction.
-Experimental results on popular benchmarks demonstrate that the proposed CFFM performs favorably against state-of-the-art methods for video semantic segmentation.
-Our implementation is available at \href {https://github.com/GuoleiSun/VSS-CFFM}{https://github.com/GuoleiSun/VSS-CFFM}.
+\justifying Contextual information plays a core role for video semantic segmentation (VSS).
+This paper summarizes contexts for VSS in two-fold: \textit{local} temporal contexts (LTC) which define the contexts from neighboring frames, and \textit{global} temporal contexts (GTC) which represent the contexts from the whole video.
+As for LTC, it includes static and motional contexts, corresponding to static and moving content in neighboring frames, respectively.
+Previously, both static and motional contexts have been studied.
+However, there is no research about simultaneously learning static and motional contexts (highly complementary).
+Hence, we propose a Coarse-to-Fine Feature Mining (CFFM) technique to learn a unified presentation of LTC.
+CFFM contains two parts: Coarse-to-Fine Feature Assembling (CFFA) and Cross-frame Feature Mining (CFM).
+CFFA abstracts static and motional contexts, and CFM mines useful information from nearby frames to enhance target features.
+To further exploit more temporal contexts, we propose CFFM++ by additionally learning GTC from the whole video.
+Specifically, we uniformly sample certain frames from the video and extract global contextual prototypes by $k$-means.
+The information within those prototypes is mined by CFM to refine target features.
+Experimental results on popular benchmarks demonstrate that CFFM and CFFM++ perform favorably against state-of-the-art methods.
+The code is available at \href {https://github.com/GuoleiSun/VSS-CFFM}{https://github.com/GuoleiSun/VSS-CFFM}.